 How To Get The Best Out Of Edinburgh On A Budget

 Edinburgh Is one of the most popular cities to visit in the United Kingdom and it’s easy to see why!
 The UNESCO world heritage site has a beautiful medieval old town with its cobbled streets and historic buildings.
 It has countless museums, beautiful scenic parks, vibrant nightlife and friendly locals.
 However with all these attractions, it can also be expensive!
 Whilst some attractions are unavoidably expensive, there are many free things to do as well.
-This guide will help you plan a trip to Edinburgh and give you the best tips for staying within a tight budget.
+This guide will help you plan a trip to Edinburgh on a budget and help you stay within it.

 Tram – The tram line connects the airport with the city centre and ticket sales can be purchased from ticket vending machines at the station, using both cash or most credit cards.
 Adult single tickets cost £6.00 and open return tickets £8.50